Fiscal Year 2017: Program inactive.

 Beneficiary Eligibility

-Private landowners and the public (While direct participation is limited to State, the District of Columbia, Commonwealth, or territorial fish and wildlife agencies, private landowners will directly benefit from financial and technical assistance and the public will ultimately benefit from these wildlife conservation measures implemented on private lands).
+Private landowners and the public.
+(While direct participation is limited to State, Commonwealth, or territorial fish and wildlife agencies, private landowners will directly benefit from financial and technical assistance and the public will ultimately benefit from these wildlife conservation measures implemented on private lands.)

 Credentials/Documentation

-Only that agency that has lead management responsibility for fish and wildlife resources within the State, the District of Columbia, Commonwealth, or territory may apply for these grants.
-2 CFR 200, Subpart E - Cost Principles applies to this program.
+Only the agency that has lead management responsibility for fish and wildlife resources within the State, Commonwealth, or territory may apply for these grants.

 Aplication and Award Process